Purdue University Office of Admissions logo

 Degree in 3

 Motivated, driven students can complete this major in three years.
 Degree in 3 allows students to enter the workforce or graduate school a year earlier while also providing a cost-effective way to complete an undergraduate degree.
-Degree in 3 offers a great combination of cost savings and the opportunity to accelerate your future and achieve your goals.
+Degree in 3 offers a great combination of cost savings and the opportunity to achieve goals a little sooner.

 Plan of Study